 Jack loves for me to make it on his birthday and he also requests that I send it to school whenever there is an event that calls for baked goods.
 I've even been known to pre-cut the cake and nest pieces into jumbo-sized cupcake liners to make it easier for teachers to pass out individual slices!

-There are a million variations of this recipe out there- but they all lead to a thin cake, baked in a jelly-roll pan that is known for its creamy chocolate yumminess.
-I have tasted a few other Texas Sheetcake recipes over the years- at other people's homes or at bake sales… and I have never found one that I like better than the one that my Mom made.
+There are a million variations of this recipe out there- but they all lead to a thin cake baked in a jelly roll pan that is known for its creamy chocolatey yumminess.
+I have tasted a few other Texas Sheetcake recipes over the years at other people's homes or bake sales, and I have never found one that I like better than the one that my Mom made.
 I guess you love best whichever kind of Texas Sheetcake you grew up with!
-So here’s how it’s made (a printable recipe is available below):

 Just look at all of that creamy chocolatey goodness….. and try not to eat it with a spoon!